 Q&A with Shamanth

-Shamanth Rao is the Director of Growth at PuzzleSocial in New York.
+Shamanth Rao was formerly Director of Growth at PuzzleSocial in New York.
 His experience in search marketing, ad tech and mobile marketing has shaped him into an expert on mobile growth.

 How did you get into mobile marketing?